scripting/drummerSupport/README.md

 ### What is Drummer?

-Drummer is a web scripting environment built around outlining and JavaScript.
+<a href="http://docserver.scripting.com/drummer/electricDrummer.opml">Drummer</a> is a web scripting environment built around outlining and JavaScript.

 A <a href="http://scripting.com/2021/04/03/133021.html?title=theMakingOfDrummer">blog post</a> I wrote about Drummer, in development, in April 2021.

 v2.0.9, the first public version of Drummer, was released on October 10, 2021.

-### Quick overview

-Please give <a href="http://drummer.scripting.com/">Drummer</a> a try.

 We're basically retracing the steps that led to Frontier from a user scripting standpoint.
 Only this time the language is JavaScript, and the <a href="http://scripting.com/code/docserver/?verb=op.go">verb set</a> applies to files and apps that exist in the cloud.